-To be considered for this prize a dissertation must be completed at a US graduate institution and nominated by the head of the department in which the dissertation has been accepted.
+To be considered for this prize a dissertation must be completed at a U.S. graduate institution in the previous academic year (June to May) and nominated by the head of the department in which the dissertation has been accepted.
 Each department may nominate no more than one dissertation.

-- Nomination letter from department head
+- Nomination letter from department head;

 - Prize candidate’s curriculum vitae (including contact information); and